 The Washington Legislature passed Engrossed 2nd Substitute House Bill 1110 ("E2SHB 1110", commonly referred to as "HB 1110") in 2023.
 HB 1110 requires 77 cities across the State of Washington to adopt development regulations allowing for middle housing on all lots zoned predominantly for residential use.
-In Fircrest, these are the Residential-4 (R-4) and Residential-6 (R-6) zones, which make up the majority (61%) of the residentially designated areas within the City.
-In early 2024, House Bill 2321 was passed, which modified HB 1110 to only require 2 units per lot in a city with a population under 25,000 people.
+In Fircrest, the Residential-4 (R-4) and Residential-6 (R-6) zones comprise the majority (61%) of the residentially designated areas within the City.
+In early 2024, House Bill 2321 was passed, modifying House Bill 1110 to only require 2 units per lot in cities with a population under 25,000 people.

 House Bill 1110 has different requirements for cities based on population.
-In 2023, the City of Fircrest population estimate was 7,235 (WA OFM).
+In 2023, the population estimate for the City of Fircrest was 7,235 (WA OFM).
 This places Fircrest as a Tier 3 City, meaning the City must meet the following requirements: